 - Installation fee: Frontier usually waives installation fees for new customers, but be sure to check verbally when you sign up on the phone that this freebie applies for your area.

 Conclusion: Frontier is a Solid Option for Techies and Cord-Cutters

 Overall, Frontier wins our recommendation for customers who value reliable, unlimited Internet access over all the bells and whistles you might have with a competing provider.
 Cord cutters and techies will get the most value out of the Internet-only plans, while the TV/phone bundles are a good premium option for busy family homes.

-Most plans offer some form of 30-day money-back guarantee, so be sure to understand your satisfaction guarantee when you sign up.
-Not all plans offer this, although the provider generally allows service to be “paused” for customers who spend long spans of time away from their residence.
+Most plans offer some form of 30-day money-back guarantee, so be sure to keep this in mind when signing up.
+In addition, Frontier generally allows service to be “paused” for customers who spend long spans of time away from home.

 Frontier Communications at a Glance

 |Phone Number||(877) 773-4506|

 - https://frontier.com/helpcenter/categories/account/manage-my-account/cancel-my-service-residential ↩

 James Webb is a tech and gadgets expert with a focus on educational content development.
 He draws on his background in the startup world to make complicated technologies and topics easy to understand for normal folks.